laravel/vapor-docs/1.0/projects/environments.md

 ## Firewall

-You may instruct Vapor to configure a Firewall for basic protection against denial-of-service attacks targeting your environment.
+You may instruct Vapor to automatically configure a firewall that provides basic protection against denial-of-service attacks targeting your environment.

-Before getting started, keep in mind that Vapor's managed Firewall rate limits requests using the IP address from the web request origin.
-Therefore, this solution only makes sense if the requests are not being reversed proxied from a service like Cloudflare. **If you are using a reverse proxy, you should not use this Firewall**.
-Otherwise, this Firewall may block legit requests to your environment.
+Before getting started, keep in mind that Vapor's managed firewall rate limits requests using the IP address from the web request origin.
+Therefore, this feature should only be used if the requests are not already being reversed proxied through a service such as Cloudflare. **If you are already using a reverse proxy, you should not use this feature**.

-Now, if your infrastructure does not sit behind a reverse proxy, you may use Vapor's managed Firewall setting the `firewall` configuration option within your `vapor.yml` file:
+You may use Vapor's managed firewall by defining the `firewall` configuration option within your application's `vapor.yml` file:

 ```yaml
 id: 2